How to maximize your Hilton cards (with upgrades and downgrades)

 • Spending on one card will continue to apply towards the free night certificate on the second card after a product change.
 If I spend $15K to get the certificate for the Surpass and then upgrade to the Aspire, that $15K will apply towards the $30K threshold on the Aspire for the remainder of the calendar year.
 The (somewhat surprising) reverse has also been true thus far: spending $30k on the Aspire and then downgrading will automatically trigger the $15K free night on the Surpass…although this might be unintentional on Amex’s part, so YMMV.

-• When you product change a card, Amex pro-rates the annual fee of card you’re changing from and the card you’re changing to.
+• When you product change a card, Amex pro-rates the annual fee of the card you’re changing from and the card you’re changing to.
 For example, if you product changed from the Surpass to Aspire mid-year, you would get a ~$75 refund from the Surpass annual fee ($150) and pay ~$275 for the 1/2 year of the Aspire card’s annual fee ($550).
 The total cost for the year would be ~$350.

-• As long you didn’t accept an upgrade offer with points involved, Amex doesn’t require that you keep the newly upgraded/downgraded card for any length of time before product-changing it or cancelling.
+• As long as you didn’t accept an upgrade offer with points involved, Amex doesn’t require that you keep the newly upgraded/downgraded card for any length of time before product-changing it or cancelling.

 • If you started with a brand new Aspire or Surpass card with a welcome offer, you’ll want (or have) to wait a year before upgrading/downgrading.
-Banks are prevented from upgrading you to a more expensive card within the first 12 months and, while downgrading is technically possible, it can put the points from your welcome offer at risk of claw back.
+Banks are prevented from upgrading you to a more expensive card within the first 12 months, and while downgrading is technically possible, it can put the points from your welcome offer at risk of clawback.

 A Hilton Card Almanac